The Event Traveler

 Tradeoffs and behaviors of travelers with event-specific itineraries

 If your business is impacted by event travel, you will want to participate in this syndicated study.
-There are multiple levels of participation and we will present the study results at a Think Tank in Tampa, FL early in the 1st quarter of 2018.
+There are multiple levels of participation and we will present the study results at a Think Tank in Tampa, FL early in the 2nd Quarter..
 By being a part of the syndicated study, you will be invited to participate in the Think Tank and will also receive details that are not published in the public version of the study.

 Solutionz Innovations and Mandala Research are fielding a syndicated study of the trip planning behaviors of the event segment of the domestic travel market.
 As you can see in the images above, events come in many shapes and sizes and people travel to many events that may not normally be on your radar.

 We will be looking to dispel some common misconceptions about events.

 • “Our attendees are primarily local, so they don’t need a hotel”

 • “Most travelers in our category stay with friends and family, versus staying in a hotel”